Skip to main content

 Helm-based installation

-In case of a Helm-based installation, the KOTS Admin Console isn't available.
-In such scenario, you need to install a client-side utility, packaged as a kubectl plugin and distributed through the krew package manager.
+For Helm-based installations, the KOTS Admin Console isn't available.
+Instead, you'll need to use a client-side utility, packaged as a kubectl plugin and distributed via the krew package manager.

 1. Install the krew plugin.

-2. Install the support-bundle utility with kubectl krew install support-bundle --namespace <namespace>.
+2. Install the support-bundle utility: kubectl krew install support-bundle.

-This will generate the support bundle as a .tar.gz archive in your current directory.
+This command will create a .tar.gz support bundle in your current directory.
 You can then send it to GitGuardian support.

-Ensure you replace <gitguardian_namespace> with your namespace under Role.
-ClusterRole is not scoped to a namespace.
+Replace <gitguardian_namespace> with your namespace in Role.
+Note that ClusterRole is not namespace-scoped.

 ---